cguerrer4612/sp21-cse110-lab3/.github/ISSUE_TEMPLATE/new-feature-issue-template.md

 A clear and concise description of the benefits of adding this new feature.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the new feature request here.